ccammack/ccammack.com/content/posts/create-vnet-jails-in-freebsd-12-using-iocage/index.md

 +-----+------+-------+--------------+------------------+
 {{< /highlight >}}

+FreeBSD relies on [rc scripts](https://www.freebsd.org/doc/handbook/configtuning-rcd.html) to start services as the system initializes.
-In recent versions of FreeBSD, shell scripts placed inside the folder */usr/local/etc/rc.d* will automatically run at system startup, and this same technique can also be used to run programs inside a jail when the jail starts.
+Executable shell scripts placed inside the folder */usr/local/etc/rc.d* will automatically run at system startup, and this can also be used inside a jail to run programs when the jail starts.

-In addition, the file system for each jail is stored under */zroot/iocage/jails/* on the host, making it possible for the host system to access the jailed file systems directly if needed.
+The file system for each jail is stored under */zroot/iocage/jails/* on the host, making it possible for the host system to access the jailed file systems directly if needed.

-So, to create a tiny web server inside the jail for testing, *make sure the rc.d folder exists* in the jail, then *add an executable startup script* to that folder and *restart* the jail.
+To test the jail, *make sure the rc.d folder exists* in the jail, then *add an executable startup script* to that folder and *restart* the jail.
+The script in this example is a tiny web server that listens on port 8080 and reports the hostname and current timestamp.

 {{< highlight txt >}}
 # iocage exec j1 mkdir -p /usr/local/etc/rc.d